 (around 990 Deg.
 F).
 In this temperature range the alloying elements or compounds

 go into solution.
 After heating the part is quenched typically in in water.
 The

 quench produces a supersaturated solution at room temperature.
 Solution heat treatment

-alloys through "post heat treatment" after welding can regain the strength
+alloys go through "Post Heat Treatment" after welding to regain the strength

-the heat must place the alloy elements into solid solution.
-The second step is
+Step 1, the post heat must place the alloy elements into solid solution.

 affect of a weld on a heat treated alum alloy HAZ is partially annealed and overaged,

 remember the higher the weld joules (volts - amps- travel speed) with heat treatable